cdcihub/oda-runners/README.md

 ![Diagram](Diagram.png)

-## Workflow Model
+## Distributed Workflow Ontology

+* *How do we organize communication in the federation, e.g. between the platform and the workers?*

+It would be preferable to use a popular languages, interfaces to describe tasks (workflows) and data.
+Unfortunately, there is not a universal format.
-There is a large variety of methods of modelling (describing) workflows.
+Instead, a large variety of methods of modelling (describing) workflows.
 Most notably, for our purposes: CWL, Yadage, Luigi, Airflow (the latter chosen by ESA).
+CWL comes close to being a universal langauge.

-All of them refelct general scheme, treating workflows as functions:
+All of them reflect general scheme, treating workflows as functions:

 * each workflow is a computable function.
 * a workflow has inputs (dependencies, requirements).
 The inputs are subject to a type system.